coleberkley/MovieConnect-Backend/README.md

 - Extra Notes: id resembles the request id. from_user will always be the signed in user, and to_user will be the recipient user of each request.
 The only field that really matters for display purposes is the to_user username per request.

+## Services and Configuration

+### Backend Framework
+- Django: Chosen for its robustness and flexibility in building backend applications.

+### API Framework
+- Django Rest Framework: Integrated with Django to provide a powerful toolkit for building Web APIs.
+The API operates on port 8000 and is containerized for both development and production environments.

+### Web Server
+- Gunicorn: Employed as the Web Server Gateway Interface (WSGI) to serve the Django application, enhancing performance over Django's built-in server.

+### Database
+- Postgres: Utilizes port 5432 and runs in a dedicated Docker container.
+Data persistence is managed via Docker Volumes.
+- Development Database Access: Use `psql -h db -d mcdatabase_dev -U mcuser` to interact with the development database.
+    - Common PSQL Commands:
+    - `\dt`: Display database tables.
+    - `\l`: List all databases.
+    - `\c`: Switch databases.
+    - `\q`: Quit the PSQL shell.
+    - `select * from <model>`: Fetch all instances of a model.

+### Reverse Proxy Server
+- Nginx: Handles incoming requests and routes them to the appropriate backend service.
+Supports SSL for HTTPS in production with certificates from Let's Encrypt.
+Nginx listens on port 8080 and proxies requests to Django or serves static files as needed.

+### Containerization
+- Docker: Provides isolated environments for each service (API server, Postgres, Nginx, etc.).
+Docker Compose orchestrates the container setup and management.
+    - Docker Commands:
+        - `docker-compose up -d`: Start containers in detached mode.
+        - `docker-compose build`, `docker-compose up -d --build`: Rebuild containers.
+        - `docker-compose stop`: Stop running containers.
+        - `docker-compose down`: Remove containers.
+        - `docker-compose down -v`: Remove containers and volumes.
+        - `docker ps`: List active containers.
+        - `docker exec -it <container_name_or_id> /bin/bash`: Access container shell.
+        - `exit`: Leave container shell.

 ## Set Up
 Will explain how to install this backend here.